dpm0618/poolParty/README.md

 update your $salaryWaste

-To configure exposure checking for a player set setExposure = True use the following format: [$player:$percentage], ie ['Vikings:20']
+To configure exposure checking for a player set setExposure = True and use the following format: [$player:$percentage], ie ['Vikings:20']

 FOR MMA: